themangoemoji/dev-notes/hacker-fellows/README.md

 * Description of what and where each building is (Grand Circus and Invest Detroit) and on what occasions we will be at either building

+## Things That Went Really Well

+#### Communication

+* Communication/answering questions on short notice

+* Email updates were thorough

+## New Ideas for 2017

+* Pictures of bootcamp/classroom/company prospects posted